privong/papers-in-markdown/aastex62/demo.md

 The markdown file can be prefixed with a header in the YAML ("YAML Ain't Markup Language") format.
 Article data such as the title, relevant dates, author list, keywords, etc. is specified here.
+This header information is extracted via a \TeX\ template file and passed through to the desired output file.
 The `pandoc` template also derives the \aastex\ style information from this YAML header, via the `aastexops` entry.
 The YAML header given below is that used for the preparation of this document: